OrnitOnGithub/lan-chatroom/README.md

 # **How to Use**:
-There are no releases yet, so download this repository by running:
+Download this repository by running:
 ```
 git clone https://github.com/ornitongithub/lan-chatroom
 ```